Lottie Dod: Early life

+Career

 Tennis

-Together with Annie, who was eight years her elder, Dod entered her first tennis tournament, the 1883 Northern Championships in Manchester, at age eleven.
+Together with Annie, who was eight years her senior, Dod entered her first tennis tournament, the 1883 Northern Championships in Manchester, at age eleven.
 They had a bye in the first round and lost in the second round of the doubles tournament to Hannah Keith and Amber McCord, but won the consolation tournament.
 One journalist, Sydney Brown, noted that "Miss L. Dod should be heard of in the future".
 (Note: The article stated "Miss L. Dod should be heard of in the future, as though only an eleven year old, she showed really good form, and not only served well, but displayed tactics worthy of much older players.
 She played from the back of the court with both skill and judgement.")
 The following year, 1884, she participated in two tournaments, the Northern Championships, played that year in Liverpool, and Waterloo.
 With Annie she reached the doubles finals in both tournaments and with Tony she was defeated in the first round of the mixed doubles event at Waterloo.
 At the Northern Championships in 1885, she came to prominence when she nearly beat reigning Wimbledon champion Maud Watson in the final, losing 6–8, 5–7.
 Dod would win the doubles event (with Annie).
 Earlier she had won the first singles title of her career at the Waterloo tournament where she was also victorious in the doubles and mixed doubles events.
 These performances earned her the nickname "Little Wonder" in the press.

 In 1886, Dod won the singles title at the West of England Championships in Bath where she defeated Watson in the final, ending the latter's run of 55 consecutive victories.
 That year, she played tournaments in Liverpool (Northern), Cheltenham and Derbyshire but won no further singles titles.
 In 1887, Dod became an established first-class player, illustrated by the fact she partnered the then seven-time Wimbledon doubles winner Ernest Renshaw at the mixed doubles event of the Irish Championships.
 She won the singles in Dublin defeating Watson in the final in straight sets.
 She again won the singles title at the Northern, defeating leading players Louisa Martin, May Langrishe and Watson without losing a set and conceding no more than two games per set.